elnathan-eldredge/serialize/README.md

 ## This library operates under the principals:

-- Functions always have refrenced value imputs as pointers
+- Functions always have referenced value inputs as pointers

 ## Incorporation